pitazzo/usj-http-project/README.md

 It is allowed to use generative AI tools such as ChatGPT for information seeking and research, but if done, it must be specified.
 Both the report and the code will be subjected to a heuristic check to determine if it has been generated with generative AI.
 If so and not explicitly indicated, it will result in the lab being graded with "0".

-## Mandatory functionalities
+## Mandatory features

-**All** of the following functionalities are mandatory for **all** groups, regardless of their number of members.
+**All** of the following features are mandatory for **all** groups, regardless of their number of members.
 The maximum score they can contribute will vary based on the number of members as detailed in the attached table.

-For proper project development, it is essential to implement the mandatory functionalities **before** starting with the optional ones.
+For proper project development, it is essential to implement the mandatory features **before** starting with the optional ones.

 ### HTTP Client

-The program that interacts as an HTTP client must be able to execute the following
+The program that interacts as an HTTP client must be able to execute the following features:

-functionalities:

 - Send HTTP requests, in a way that:
   - It is possible to choose the URL to which the request will be sent